embodied-computation-group/systole/Examples/README.md

 import numpy as np
-from psychopy.sound import Sound import matplotlib.pyplot as plt from ect.recording import Oximeter from ect.circular import to_angles, circular, plot_circular
+from psychopy.sound import Sound import matplotlib.pyplot as plt from ecgrecording import Oximeter from ecgcircular import to_angles, circular, plot_circular

 # Open serial port
 ser = serial.Serial('COM4')  # Change this value according to your setup